Calls for restraint after Israeli raids on 'Iranians' in Syria

+JERUSALEM (AFP) - Unprecedented clashes between Israel and Iran over Syria have sparked calls for restraint from world leaders worried about the risk of all-out war, even as both sides say they want to avoid a regional conflict.

-JERUSALEM (AFP) - Israel carried out widespread deadly raids against what it said were Iranian targets in Syria on Thursday (May 10) after rocket fire towards its forces it blamed on Iran, drawing global calls for restraint.
+All eyes will be on any fresh military activity Friday after Israel carried out widespread deadly raids against what it said were Iranian targets in Syria on Thursday in response to rocket fire towards its forces that it blamed on Iran.

 The reported exchange of fire came after weeks of rising tensions and followed US President Donald Trump's decision Tuesday to withdraw from the landmark 2015 Iran nuclear deal, a move Israel had long sought.